 Two weeks ago, I decided to take a step back from Flick Crave.
 I needed space and time to think and recontextualize my goals and hopes for this platform.
-In that time, I began to rewatch the entirety of the Marvel Cinematic Universe.
-Providing reviews for six films that I consider be the best of the MCU, two from each phase, (I will review the rest sooner rather than later; wink wink) in preparation for “Avengers: Infinity War.”
-One film out of the first five received my highest grade because on rewatch I had to face the reality that some of these films have not grown with my love for the cinema.
+In that time, I began to rewatch the entirety of the Marvel Cinematic Universe in preparation for this movie.
+One film out of these twelve movies received my highest grade because on rewatch I had to face the reality that some of these films have not grown with my love for the cinema.
 Cinematic language is something that, as a critic, I have to learn and continue questioning.
 Since my taste for the cinema and my expectation for filmmaking have grown, my thoughts on some of these films have changed.
 Not drastically, but noticeably.
-One film though has not changed, it seems to have joined me for the long haul.
+One film though will seemingly not change, it seems to have joined me for the long haul.
 That film is “Captain America: Civil War.”
 (A.K.A.
 “Avengers 2 and ½”)

 The Russo’s continue to prove why their Marvel’s go to pick for big projects like this.
 Delivering on their first go around, the Russo’s continue their success with a story that homages instead of adapting the 2006 graphic novel, “Civil War.”
 They along with their returning screenwriters, Christopher Markus and Stephen McFeely (“Captain America: The Winter Soldier”), fabricate a film that balances the tones of emotional consequence, entertainment, and investing character introductions into one marvelously wrapped package that is both poignant and captivating.